lprat/timeline_Winmemory/Readme.md

   - ProcLegalSuspect: Process legal but can be used to malicious action
   - ProcSuspect: Process with path or name suspect
   - NotPeInfo: Process or module dont contains PeInfo
+  - PeNameDiff: Process or module have name different of Peinfo Original or Internal
+  - DllPeNameDiff: Dll have name different of Peinfo Original or Internal
   - ModSuspect: Module with path or name suspect
   - ClamFound: Clamav detect thret on Module or Process, more informations in field "MalwareInfo"
   - LokiFound: Loki detect thret on Module or Process, more informations in field "MalwareInfo"